 - Tomatoes: To make a good and tasty salmorejo, use very ripe and ‘meaty’ tomatoes.
 Both Roma and vine tomatoes are great options to use.

-- Bread: In Spain they use ‘pan de telera’, a white oval shaped bread from Andalusia to make authentic salmorejo.
+- Bread: In southern Spain they use ‘pan de telera’, a white oval shaped bread from Andalusia to make authentic salmorejo.
 As an alternative, you can use any thin crusted white bread, like regular sandwich/toaster bread.

 - Olive oil: As olive oil is an important ingredient, do use a good quality extra virgin olive oil to obtain the best flavour.